-“Virtual” doesn’t have to mean second best.
-Your remote team can outrun traditional ones.
+‘Virtual’ doesn’t have to mean second best.
+Your remote team can outrun traditional ones

 - Only one in five leaders believe that their teams are reaching their full potential.

-And the move to remote work (especially under fraught circumstances in which everyone is legitimately concerned about their families’ health and the future of the global economy) will likely to make a bad situation worse—unless as leaders we take some action.
+And the move to remote work (especially under fraught circumstances in which everyone is legitimately concerned about their families’ health and the future of the global economy) will likely make a bad situation worse—unless as leaders we take some action.

 To the paraphrase Rahm Emanuel, speaking to business leaders before he became former President Obama’s White House chief of staff, a serious crisis needn’t go to waste.